smurfySpooferton/cloudstorage/README.md

  - Write a test that signs up a new user, logs in, verifies that the home page is accessible, logs out, and verifies that the home page is no longer accessible.

-2. Write tests for notice creation, viewing, editing, and deletion.
+2. Write tests for note creation, viewing, editing, and deletion.
- - Write a test that creates a notice, and verifies it is displayed.
+ - Write a test that creates a note, and verifies it is displayed.
- - Write a test that edits an existing notice and verifies that the changes are displayed.
+ - Write a test that edits an existing note and verifies that the changes are displayed.
- - Write a test that deletes a notice and verifies that the notice is no longer displayed.
+ - Write a test that deletes a note and verifies that the note is no longer displayed.

 3. Write tests for credential creation, viewing, editing, and deletion.